How to split the full pinyin of drop-off input method

 return to essence

-I don't know if you found out,In my example,There is another rule,That is after the forward split,The pinyin at the end must be a final! either fang'an still is zhan'an Even gang'a (The ideal split should be " gan'ga ”),There are finals at the end (strictly speaking, it should be "no initials"),Because in this case, the initials must be taken away by the previous pinyin,It and the previous pinyin finals form another taste of the finals。So,We can completely match the longest,Determine whether this pinyin has an initial,If there is no,Take out the previous spelling,take its last letter and combine,If the result of such a combination is legal pinyin,It is legal to remove this letter from the previous pinyin,Then we found an ambiguous split combination,Just add them all to the list and you're good to go!
+I don't know if you found out,In my example,There is another rule,That is after the forward split,The pinyin at the end must be a final! either fang'an still is zhan'an Even gang'a (The ideal split should be " gan'ga ”),There are finals at the end (strictly speaking, it should be "no initials"),Because in this case, the initials must be taken away by the previous pinyin,It and the previous pinyin finals form another taste of the finals。so,We can completely match the longest,Determine whether this pinyin has an initial,If there is no,Take out the previous spelling,take its last letter and combine,If the result of such a combination is legal pinyin,It is legal to remove this letter from the previous pinyin,Then we found an ambiguous split combination,Just add them all to the list and you're good to go!

 No need for a statistical language model at all (I actually tried,The effect is not much better than the pure transition probability,even slower),Judging by the rules。This completely solves this fixed-length ambiguity splitting problem,In subsequent full-sentence queries,We can directly feed these pinyin into the model,Let it find the candidate for the most appropriate context on its own。